• Features

 The Second Traitor by Alex Gerlis

-It’s September, 1940, and British intelligence is desperately worried: the Nazi invasion of Britain is imminent.
-A sinister organisation called The Group, a collection of British and Irish Nazi collaborators, is at work trying to support Hitler’s plans… But that is not the only concern for the spy chiefs: the search for double agent ‘Archie’ […]
+It’s September 1940, and British intelligence is on high alert: the Nazi invasion of Britain is imminent.
+The German navy is assembling a vast fleet in Rotterdam to ferry men and materiel across the Channel.
+Meanwhile, a sinister organisation called The Group, a collection of British and Irish Nazi collaborators, is at work within the […]

 Blood Vengeance by Douglas Jackson